noi-techpark/odh-docs/source/datasets.rst

 There are different modalities to access data that are provided by the
 |odh|, that are listed here.
 Currently, data from the
 :strong:`Mobility` and :strong:`Tourism` domains can be accessed, both from the command line and using a browser.
+Non-interactive access using APIs is also available.
 Various dedicated tutorials are available in the :ref:`howto-list` section; while in section :ref:`getting-involved` you can find additional ways to interact with the data and the |odh| team.
+The remainder of this section describes all the possibilities to access the Open Data Hub's datasets and their content.

 .. _ninja api: